sabbir1991/Order-SMS-Notification-WooCommerce/README.md

 This plugin also have a premium version named [WooCommerce Order SMS Notifications](http://codecanyon.net/item/woocommerce-order-sms-notification/8339735) in codecanyon.
 In premium version there are lots of extended features like

-* Integrate extra 3 more gateways ( Twillio, Nexmo, SMS Global )
+* Integrated 3 more most popular gateways ( Twillio, Nexmo, SMS Global )
-* Send SMS to any number.
+* Sending SMS to any number.
-* Send Order Details ( order no, order status, order items and order amount ) in sms text
+* Sending Order Details ( order no, order status, order items and order amount ) in sms text
 * Directly contact with buyer via SMS.
-* Admin can force to buyer to get sms notifications via settings.
+* Admin can force  buyer to get sms notifications.